drklee3/ergonautkb.github.io/docs/keyboards/ergonaut-one/build-preparations.md

 You'd probably need:

-* FDM 3D Printer or a friend with a printer;
+* FDM 3D Printer, a friend with a printer, or an online 3D printing service;
 * **[ONLY FOR CLASSIC CASE]** Scalpel or some other cutting tool to remove included supports;
 * **[OPTIONAL]** Deburring tool.

+[JLCPCB](https://jlcpcb.com/) and [PCBWay](https://www.pcbway.com/) also provide 3D printing services,
+so you can order your case along with PCBs if you do not have access to a 3D printer.

 #### BOM